nfqsolutions/pylm/docs/source/standalone.rst

 -----

 One of the services that the master offers is a small key-value database that **can be seen by all the workers**.
-You can use that database with RPC-sytle calls with the :py:meth:`pylm.standalone.client.Client.set`, :py:meth:`pylm.standalone.client.Client.get`, and :py:meth:`pylm.standalone.client.Client.delete` methods.
+You can use that database with RPC-style using :py:meth:`pylm.standalone.client.Client.set`, :py:meth:`pylm.standalone.client.Client.get`, and :py:meth:`pylm.standalone.client.Client.delete` methods.
 Like the messages, the data to be stored in the database must be binary.